Fiscal Year 2015: Funded projects include a flag assembly area, roads, entry way, burial areas, landscaping and irrigation.

 Criteria for Selecting Proposals

 Applications are prioritized and ranked with other projects in the order received.
 The priority system consists of four groups or categories.
-Examples: The extent to which States and tribal governments have adequate funds to initiate and complete the design process required for approval for the grant program, and the extent to which a project involves additional gravesites necessary to keep the cemetery open.
+Examples: The extent to which States have adequate funds to initiate and complete the design process required for approval for the grant program, and the extent to which a project involves additional gravesites necessary to keep the cemetery open.